Questions People Ask About Cancer

 How is cancer diagnosed?

 A person’s signs and symptoms are not enough to know whether or not cancer is present.
 (See Signs and Symptoms of Cancer for more on this.)
 If your doctor suspects cancer you will need more tests, such as x-rays, blood tests, or a biopsy.
 In most cases a biopsy is the only way to be sure whether cancer is present.

 To do a biopsy a piece of the lump or abnormal area is taken out and sent to the lab.
 There, a doctor who specializes in diagnosing diseases (pathologist) looks at the cells under a microscope to see if cancer cells are present.
 If there are cancer cells, the doctor tries to figure out what type of cancer it is and how fast it’s likely to grow.

 Scans can measure the size of the cancer and can often show if it has spread to nearby tissues.
 Blood tests can tell doctors about your overall health, show how well your organs are working, and give information about blood cancers.

 How is cancer treated?

 Surgery is often the first treatment used if the cancer can be removed from the body.
 Sometimes only part of the cancer can be removed.
 Radiation or chemotherapy might be used to shrink the cancer before or after surgery.

 Doctors use chemotherapy or “chemo” drugs to kill cancer cells.
 Usually, the drugs are given intravenously (IV or into a vein) or taken by mouth.
 Chemo drugs travel throughout the body in the bloodstream.
 They can reach cancer cells that may have spread away from the tumor.

-For more details on chemo and its effects, see Understanding Chemotherapy: A Guide for Patients and Families.
+For more details on chemo and its effects, see A Guide to Chemotherapy.

 Radiation therapy is treatment with high energy rays (such as x-rays) to kill or shrink cancer cells.
 The radiation may come from outside the body, called external radiation, or from radioactive materials placed right into the tumor (internal or implant radiation).
 Getting external radiation is a lot like getting an x-ray.
 It’s doesn’t hurt, but it can cause side effects.